On the rigidity of uniform Roe algebras over uniformly locally finite coarse spaces: Isomorphism between uniform Roe algebras and Cartan masas

 \section{Isomorphism between uniform Roe algebras and Cartan masas}

-The goal of this section is to prove \eqref{ThmIsoImpliesRigIsoGhost} (Theorem~\ref{T.ThmIsoImpliesRigIsoGhost} and Theorem~\ref{C.ThmIsoImpliesRigIsoGhost}) from the introduction.
+The goal of this section is to prove \eqref{ThmIsoImpliesRigIsoGhost} from the introduction (Theorem~\ref{T.ThmIsoImpliesRigIsoGhost} and Theorem~\ref{C.ThmIsoImpliesRigIsoGhost}).
 Only a definition stands between us and this proof.
 A Cartan masa $A$ in $\cstu(X)$ is \emph{ghostly} if it contains non-compact ghost projections $Q_j$, for $j\in J$, which are orthogonal and $\sum_{j\in J} Q_j$ converges strongly to the identity of $\cstu(X)$.

 The following is a strengthening of Lemma 4.6 of \cite{SpakulaWillett2013}, where an analogous result was proved using the stronger property A.

 \begin{theorem} Suppose that $(X,\cE)$ and $(Y,\cF)$ are metrizable uniformly locally finite coarse spaces and there exists an isomorphism $\Phi\colon\cstu(X)\to \cstu(Y)$ which is not rigidly implemented.
 Then at least one of the following applies. \begin{enumerate}[(i)] \item $\Phi[\ell_\infty(X)]$ is a ghostly Cartan masa in $\cstu(Y)$. \item $\Phi^{-1}[\ell_\infty(Y)]$ is a ghostly Cartan masa in $\cstu(X)$. \end{enumerate} \end{theorem}